Inline Run

 You never leave your app.

-Default Quick Paste shortcuts
+Default Inline Run shortcuts

 A handful of prompts ship with a default global hotkey: